idena-network/idena-docs/docs/community/affiliate.md

 - the referee has received an invite via Twitter on https://www.idena.io/join-idena;
 - the referee opened https://www.idena.io/join-idena with your referral link;
 - the referee has successfully activated the invite and passed the following validation.

+### Rewards

+The reward is set to 50 iDNA for a validated invite and paid from the foundation wallet.

+The Idena team reserves the rights to change and adjust these terms in case necessary.